Nirmalj000/audio-merger/README.md

 2. **Reorder Files**: After selecting your files, reorder them by dragging and dropping in the list.
 The files will be merged in the order they appear.
 3. **Merge Audio**: Once you're satisfied with the order of the files, click on the **Merge Audio** button to start the merging process.
 4. **Download the MP3**: Once the merge is complete, a download link will appear, allowing you to download the merged MP3 file.

-## Installation

-To use the Audio Merger Web App, follow these simple steps:

-### Prerequisites

-You will need a modern web browser (e.g., Chrome, Firefox, Safari) to use this app.